boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    additional expected traffic.

    In the example, each DC has two PEs facing it for reasons of resilience.
-The transport controller needs to determine how to map the DC1 to DC2 bandwidth requirement to bandwidth reservations of TE LSPs from DC1 to DC2.
+The RFCXXXX NSC needs to determine how to map the DC1 to DC2 bandwidth requirement to bandwidth reservations of TE LSPs from DC1 to DC2.
 For example, if the routing configuration is arranged such that in the absence of any network failure, traffic